derf/msp430-etv/README.md

 ## File Format

 EnergyTrace performs measurements in intervals of about 270 µs.
 Each line contains data for one measurement interval.
-Measurement data consists of for
+Measurement data consists of four
 readings:

 1. Timestamps (µs) since start of the measurement,